exercism/julia/exercises/concept/fibonacci-iterator/.docs/instructions.md

 55
 ```

+### Note
 You can ignore integer overflow in your implementation.
 The tests will only use `n` small enough to not cause overflow problems.

 ## 3. Make `collect` work

+Functionality like `collect` and comprehensions require more information than just iteration.
+Define the appropriate `length` method to make these work.

 ```julia-repl
 julia> collect(Fiberator(10))